-Cooking with wine is a fun way to add some new flavors to your recipe, or just to try something new.
-It shouldn’t be scary and is a particularly fast way to add instant flavor without having to spend hours in the kitchen, and as long as you follow these general rules of thumb, you’ll do just fine.
+Cooking with wine is a fun way to add some new flavors to your recipe or to try something new.
+For me, it’s the easiest + fastest way to add instant flavor without having to spend hours in the kitchen.
+As long as you follow these general recommendations, you’ll have a fabulous meal!

-Using wine that’s been open for a few days- Do!
-This is a great way to use up that last glass of wine in the bottle that you haven’t gotten around to drinking (if there is such a thing).
-Using wine that ‘s been open for a few days is actually preferable in some recipes because it will have a slightly higher acid content.
+This is a great way to use up that last of that bottle from the other night.
+Using wine that ‘s been open for a few days is actually preferable in some recipes, because it will have a slightly higher acid content.
 Think marinades and dressings with your wine thats more than just a few days old.